-The tenth edition of the Postcode Lottery Green Challenge is coming!
+The tenth edition of the Postcode Lottery Green Challenge is a fact!
 It is the largest annual and international green business plan competition.
 The winner gets 500,000 EUR to help bring her or his plan to market.
+The runner-up will receive 200,000 EUR.
 The Postcode Lottery started the competition in 2007, after being inspired by president Clinton to look for those dedicated entrepreneurs with brilliant green business plans.
 Plans that are ready to speed up the transition towards a low carbon economy.
 The answers to the issues of our time are already in front of us.
 But it takes entrepreneurs like our former finalists to raise those answers and get them out into the world.

 In December 7th 2006, President Clinton visited the Postcode Lottery World Meeting at the Royal Palace Soestdijk.
 This is where he spoke on climate change, and when the Postcode Lottery Green Challenge seed was planted in the heads of the people at the Dutch Postcode Lottery.

 As President Clinton stated: "The fundamental problem is an entrepreneurial, disorganised, undercapitalised opportunity competing against a highly organised, overcapitalised, old-energy economy that still has many, many people in its grip."